Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Application to example flavor-physics measurements

-The narrow signal peaks and the wide spread of backgrounds allow to efficiently select signal and suppress background by focusing on narrow windows around the signal \bquark-hadrons (\ie the \Bs mass region in the $KK\mu\mu$ combination for a \Bs signal) while vetoing narrow windows around the background \bquark-hadrons (\ie the \Lb mass region under the $pK\mu\mu$ hypothesis as well as the \Bd mass under the $K\pi\mu\mu$ hypothesis).
-Because the four-body invariant-mass in this study is obtained from the true momenta, different values for the resolution are added artificially by smearing the four-body invariant-mass with a Gaussian of predetermined width.
-The results shown in the main part of this paper use a Gaussian distribution with $\sigma=5\mevcc$ which translates to a conservative full-width at half-maximum of 11-12\mevcc.
+The narrow signal peaks and the wide spread of backgrounds allow to efficiently select signal and suppress background by focusing on narrow windows around the signal \bquark-hadrons (\ie the \Bs mass region in the \mbox{$KK\mu\mu$} combination for a \Bs signal) while vetoing narrow windows around the background \bquark-hadrons (\ie the \Lb mass region under the \mbox{$pK\mu\mu$} hypothesis as well as the \Bd mass under the \mbox{$K\pi\mu\mu$} hypothesis).
+Because the four-body invariant mass in this study is obtained from the true momenta, different values for the resolution are added artificially by smearing the four-body invariant mass with a Gaussian of predetermined width.
+The results shown in the main part of this paper use a Gaussian distribution with \mbox{$\sigma=5\mevcc$} which translates to a conservative full width at half maximum of 11-12\mevcc.
 The window for selecting signal and vetoing background peaks is $\pm10$\mevcc around the nominal peak mass.
-For this configuration and considering the \Bs decay as signal, the chosen kinematic constraints have an efficiency of 73.8\%/0.2\%/0.1\% for the \Bs/\Bd/\Lb decay respectively.
-Appendix~\ref{app:resolution} contains the results for Gaussian widths of $\sigma=3\mevcc$ and $\sigma=10\mevcc$ with appropriately scaled selection windows.
+For this configuration and considering the \Bs decay as signal, the chosen kinematic constraints have an efficiency of 73.8\%, 0.2\%, and 0.1\% for the \Bs,\Bd, and \Lb decay respectively.
+Appendix~\ref{app:resolution} contains the results for Gaussian widths of \mbox{$\sigma=3\mevcc$} and \mbox{$\sigma=10\mevcc$} with appropriately scaled selection windows.